-Production of a deposit is ceased once producing the oil and natural gas costs more than it yields for a variety of reasons.
+Production of a deposit is ceased once producing costs more than it yields for a variety of reasons.

 In accordance with various regulatory requirements, including the Environment Code and the Mining Code, specialized teams intervene on the site to comply with procedures for permanently closing the site, or Final Work Stoppage (a legal term that includes plugging the well, dismantling all surface installations, and preparing the ground for its return to its initial, usually agricultural, condition).